looeee/blackthread.io/content/tutorials/5-camera-controls.md

 ### Including the OrbitControls.js script

-The main `three.js` script doesn't include any camera controls, so we will have to include a separate script.
+Moving the camera around the scene in such as way as to allow panning, zooming and rotation is a non-trivial task - especially when it comes to rotation.
+You'll quickly come to realize, as you work in 3D, that moving around is pretty easy, mathematically speaking, but rotation is really not.
+We set the box above rotating pretty easily, it's true.
+But we are not really controlling that, just setting it to a random looking tumble.
+Gaining true mastery of an object's rotation is a tricky task, and definitely beyond the scope of this tutorial.

-The controls that we are going to use are called [OrbitalControls](https://threejs.org/docs/#examples/controls/OrbitControls), since they allow the camera to 'orbit' around a point in space (by default it will orbit around `(0, 0, 0)` ).
+Fortunately there are plenty of camera control scripts freely available for us to use.
+Let's take a look at the most common one here, the so called [OrbitalControls](https://threejs.org/docs/#examples/controls/OrbitControls).
+So called, that is, because they allow the camera to 'orbit' around a point in space (by default it will start to orbit around `(0, 0, 0)` ).

-The orbit controls file is located at [/examples/js/controls/OrbitControls.js](https://github.com/mrdoob/three.js/blob/dev/examples/js/controls/OrbitControls.js) in the repo, and we can add it in a similar way to how we added the three.js script.
+The orbit controls file is located at [/examples/js/controls/OrbitControls.js](https://github.com/mrdoob/three.js/blob/dev/examples/js/controls/OrbitControls.js) in the repo, and we can add it in a similar way to the main three.js script.

 Turn your attention to the HTML pane in Codepen.
 Currently, it looks like this: